 FASTING TO BREAK THROUGH FOOD ADDICTION, CRAVINGS & POOR EATING HABITS

-Fasting is often used to break the physical aspect of food addiction or a bad cycle of eating.
-However, it will not necessarily break the emotional ties to addiction.
-Fasting may stop your body from physiological addiction, but often only disciplined eating can effectively break the deeper emotional addictions by replacing life-long, entrenched, comfort-eating patterns with new healthy ones.
-You must replace you old damaging habit with a new healthy habit.
-Commencing a raw food diet and following it for about half the fasting period after fasting will greatly help with any cravings, by allowing an emotional transition from fasting to eating, while still maintaining the need for discipline.
+Fasting is often used to break a bad cycle of eating.
+However, it will not necessarily break the emotional ties to food cravings.
+Fasting may stop your body from physiological addiction, but often only disciplined eating can effectively break and replace life-long, comfort-eating patterns with new healthy ones.
+The old habits still need to be replaced with new healthy habits.

 PROS & CONS OF FASTING FOR WEIGHT LOSS